Our 2015 Content/What you get

 - Wednesday Practice Roundup: Wednesday is typically the first day teams practice, and we'll have a comprehensive roundup with the status of all the key injured players that night, as opposed to the next day.
 Note: These reliable practice reports are quickly e-mailed to our mailing list for easy access and review on a mobile device with e-mail access.
 Available online and also e-mailed.

-- DFS/Salary Cap Spotlight: For those who play in weekly or daily games, including salary cap games, we have a new column just for you.
-This column will narrow its focus down to only those players who look like great values in salary cap leagues and the like for the upcoming week.
-The focus will likely be on players thrust into prominent roles for the week, but it will focus on any appealing bargains in Fanduel.com and other national weekly games.
-In 2014, we’ve enlisted DFS expert and finance professional Kevin Adams, who beat out over 8000 participants to win SiriusXM Fantasy Sports Radio’s 2013 salary cap challenge.
-Kevin started playing DFS for baseball for the first time in 2014 and as of July 2014 he's already won $10,000 twice.
+- DFS/Salary Cap Spotlight: For those who play in weekly or daily games, including salary cap games, this column will narrow its focus down to only those players who look like great values in DFS salary for the upcoming week.
+The focus will likely be on players thrust into prominent roles for the week, but it will focus on any appealing bargains in DFS.
+In 2014, our DFS Kevin Adams produced a column that was often 75% accurate or better.

 - (Updated) Customized Weekly Player Rankings & Projections: Custom built and sortable, expert offensive and IDP projections, strictly based on your scoring methods for the upcoming week.
 Includes expert analysis for each player and updated through Wednesday practices.

 - Handicapper’s Corner: Let our handicapping sister site provide you with the best picks for your office pool, spread picks, suicide picks, and more.